-The CD Rom has a sample of Guiding principles of best practice in a disaster situation.
-You will also find a Special Workshop in the Training Pack section of this CD Rom, Keeping Children Safe in Emergency Contexts, which explores these issues in much more depth.
+The CD Rom has a sample of Guiding Principles of best practice in a disaster situation.
+You will also find a special workshop in Tool 3, Keeping Children Safe in Emergency Contexts which explores these issues in more depth.
+Tool 3 and Tool 5.